bmpickford/worksapcein8/README.md

 # @workspacein8

-> Configurable workspace generator with premade templates for node and UI component libraries
+> Configurable workspace generator for monorepos with premade templates for node and UI component libraries

+## Key Features

  * Supports npm, yarn and pnpm
  * Node or UI libraries based on templates